UK Welcomes Extension Of New START Treaty Between US, Russia - Foreign Office - UrduPoint

 UK Welcomes Extension Of New START Treaty Between US, Russia - Foreign Office

+The United Kingdom welcomes the extension of the New START Treaty between the United States and Russia, a Foreign Office representative told Sputnik Wednesday

-LONDON (UrduPoint News / Sputnik - 27th January, 2021) The United Kingdom welcomed the extension of between the United States and Russia, a Foreign Office representative told Sputnik Wednesday.
+LONDON/BERLIN (UrduPoint News / Sputnik - 27th January, 2021) The United Kingdom welcomes the extension of the New START Treaty between the United States and Russia, a Foreign Office representative told Sputnik Wednesday.

 "We welcome the US proposal to extend the duration of the START treaty with Russia.
 The treaty has made an important contribution to strategic stability, transparency and confidence-building.
 We support the continuation of the treaty and its robust verification mechanism," the representative said.